Picture this: You’re walking through a city carrying a camera ready to capture everyday moments.

 The Samyang 35mm F1.4 FE II lens is a choice for photographers seeking creativity and affordability.

-This alternative to the G Master lens comes at half the price and made my day
+This alternative to the G Master lens came at half the price and made my day.

 Every trip to London for diehard Beatles fans would be complete with going to Abbey Street.